free things to do in New York City

 Talk | Artist Talk: Exposing Social Realities

-Natalie Bookchin is an artist and filmmaker whose work exposes social realities that lie beneath the surface of life lived under the glare and the shadow of the Internet.
+Natalie Bookchin is an artist and filmmaker whose work exposes social realities that lie beneath the more surface of life lived under the glare and the shadow of the Internet.
 Her critically acclaimed films and installations have been exhibited at MoMA, LACMA, PS1, Mass MOCA, the Walker Art Center, the Pompidou Centre, MOCA LA, the Whitney Museum, the Tate, and Creative Time.
 She has received numerous grants and awards, including from Creative Capital, the Guggenheim Foundation, the Durfee Foundation, the Rockefeller Foundation, the MacArthur Foundation, among others.
-Bookchin is a professor at Rutgers University.
+Bookchin is a professor at Rutgers University. less

 New York City, NY; NYC